Blockheads-2/Blockheads-2-2022-23-Hardware/docs/Swerve.md

 ## From Concept to Robot

 Miniswerve is our teams biggest accomplishment so far, even though its not finished.
-We've built two pods, gone through 3 hardware iterations, and began to tackle the enormous task of programming swerve.
+We've built two pods, gone through 3 major hardware iterations, countless revisions, and tackled the enormous task of programming swerve from scratch.

 <figure markdown>
   ![firstdesign](assets/swervev1.png){ width="500" align="center"}